jopo666/HistoEncoder/README.md

 require that much computing power so it's doable even though you don't have access to thousands of GPUs.

-If you're interest in fine-tuning the models for other tissue types, I'm happy to help and share my training scripts/methods!
-Just send me an [email](mailto:joona.pohjonen@icloud.com)!

 ## Installation

 ```bash